Core Program Statement of Interest Process Overview

 The SOI Due Diligence Process

-The SOI process involves the district filing an electronic version of an SOI and accompanying vote(s) with the MSBA by the established submission deadline.
+The SOI process involves the district filing an electronic version of an SOI, accompanying vote(s), and supplemental material with the MSBA by the established submission deadline.
 MSBA staff are readily available to address concerns, questions, and issues during the filing period.
-Once the filing period has closed, MSBA staff commence the due diligence process for all SOIs.
+Once the filing period has closed, MSBA staff commence the due diligence process for all submitted SOIs.
 This is a four-phase process, which includes:

 During this process, the MSBA may seek to obtain additional or clarifying information from districts.
-As the MSBA reviews the entire cohort of SOIs received, it will determine the appropriate level of due diligence that will be required for each SOI and will notify districts of next steps accordingly.
+As the MSBA reviews the entire cohort of SOIs submitted, it will determine the appropriate level of due diligence that will be required for each SOI and will notify districts of the next steps accordingly.

 1. Review SOI submissions for completeness: